dij0s/AMR/README.md

 Both time and space complexity aren't optimized further as it is not the main focus of the project and the implementation is already efficient enough for the problem at hand.

-The following table provides a comparison of time and space usage when running a heat transfer simulation of a continuous heat source with and without adaptive mesh refinement (10s simulation time, 0.01s delta):
+The following table provides a comparison of time and space usage when running a heat transfer simulation of a continuous heat source with and without adaptive mesh refinement (10s simulation time, 0.01s delta, 20 refinements/records):

 *Please note that the resolution of the uniform mesh (256 cells per dimension) is the maximum number of cells per dimension the adaptive mesh refinement algorithm can reach (starts at 64 cells per dimension).
 The Uniform Mesh used for reference is implemented using the Quadtree data structure as implemented in the project.*